Music of Puerto Rico: Reggaetón and Dembow

 Ivy Queen has been an influence on other women like Cardi B and Farina.
 Even men, such as Bad Bunny, have listed her as an influence for their lyrics.
 Her ability to compete amongst men who dominated Reggaetón gave hope to other women who had similar interests in the music industry.
-Her influence and her dominance in the genre has helped other women be able to break through in the reggaetón scene and sparked a place for women's empowerment not only for Puerto Rican artist but for other Latinas who are newer to the game such as Karol G and Natti Natasha, leaving Ivy Queen to crown herself with the title “The Queen”.
+Her influence and dominance in the genre led the way for women to easier break onto the reggaetón scene.
+She sparked a place for women's empowerment, not just for Puerto Rican women, but for all women who are new to the game.

-Karol G is a Colombian reggaeton singer who has done collaborations with other reggaeton singers, such as J Balvin, Bad Bunny, and Maluma.
+Karol G is a Colombian reggaeton singer who has done collaborations with artists such as Bad Bunny, Anuel AA and Colombian reggaeton artists J Balvin, and Maluma.
 Throughout her career, Karol G has had troubles in the industry because reggaeton is a genre that is dominated by males.
-She recounts how when starting her career she noticed that there weren't many opportunities for her in the genre because reggaeton was dominated by male artists.
+She recounts how when starting her career she noticed that there were not many opportunities for her in the genre because reggaeton was dominated by male artists.
 In 2018, Karol G's single "Mi Cama" became very popular and she made a remix with J Balvin and Nicky Jam.
 The Mi cama remix appeared in the top 10 Hot Latin Songs and number 1 in Latin Airplay charts.
-This year she has collaborated with Maluma on her song "Creeme" and with Anuel AA in the song "Culpables".
+This year she has collaborated with Maluma on her song "Creeme", and with her love interest, Anuel AA, in the song "Culpables".
 The single, "Culpables" has been in the top 10 Hot Latin Songs for 2 consecutive weeks.
-On May 3, 2019, Karol G was able to release her new album called Ocean.
+On May 3, 2019, Karol G was able to release her new album called “Ocean”.

 Natti Natasha is a Dominican reggaeton singer who has also joined the reggaeton industry and has listed Ivy Queen as one of her influences for her music.
 In 2017 she made a single called "Criminal" that features reggaeton artist, Ozuna.
 Her single "Criminal" became very popular on YouTube with more than has 1.5 billion views.
-In 2018 Natti Natasha collaborated with RKM and Ken Y in their single "Tonta".
-She later also collaborated with Becky G in “Sin Pijama” which made it to the top 10 in Hot Latin songs, Latin Airplay, and Latin Pop Airplay charts.
+In 2018 Natti Natasha collaborated with Puerto Rican duo, RKM and Ken Y in their single "Tonta".
+She also later collaborated with Mexican reggaeton artist, Becky G in “Sin Pijama” which made it to the top 10 in Hot Latin songs, Latin Airplay, and Latin Pop Airplay charts.
 After all the collaborations that Natti Natasha has done she was able to release her album called illumiNatti on February 15, 2019.
+In 2021, she became engaged and pregnant to her longtime manager, Raphy Pina, the Puerto Rican founder of Pina Records who also manages Daddy Yankee.
+On May 22, 2021, she gave birth to their daughter.
+Her fiancé is currently serving a three year, five month sentence for illegal possessions of a firearm.